Alikhan-18/people-counting-with-aws-rekognition-Admin-Website/docs/deployment.md

 4. Log into the AWS Management Console.

-5. Select AWS Amplify and select the admintest1 project.
+5. Select AWS Amplify and select the peopleCounterAdmin project.

 6. At the Frontend environments tab connect to your github account pointing to the forked repo.
    More information is available at https://docs.aws.amazon.com/amplify/latest/userguide/deploy-backend.html.